matthewsides/Study-of-APIs/README.md

 With regards to platform or system compatability, the current plans for the game entail developing it to be playable only on PC compatible computers as a desktop application.This is primarily due to time contraints, although the 'Prisma' will be controller compatible, meaning that the game can be played with a controller in addition to the keyboard and mouse, catering to those who usually play games via console.

-Images below detail the conceptual designs for the games UI, opting to garner inspiration from the franchise Halo a critically acclaimed video game series.
+Images below detail the conceptual designs for the games UI, opting to garner inspiration from the franchise Halo, a critically acclaimed video game series.

 ![Alt text](https://github.com/matthewsides/Study-of-APIs/blob/master/Menu_Alternate.png?raw=true "Optional Title")

 The first design (shown above) illustrates a menu in which the camera would be in constant motion,looping around and following a mapped path in which the start and end would meet, rather than manual transformation forcing the camera to a specific position.
-The reason behind opting to use a connected path rather than a line which upon completion teleports the camera back to the start is to give it a smoother transistion.
+The reason behind opting to use a connected path rather than a line which upon completion teleports the camera back to the start, is to give it a smoother transistion.

 ![Alt text](https://github.com/matthewsides/Study-of-APIs/blob/master/Menu.png?raw=true "Optional Title")

 This wireframe (shown above) is the second iteration of the menu, used to diversify the options in regards to menu layout and functionality.

 ### API and Development enviroment for an Application
 For the purpose of this project, the API that was decided upon was the scripting API provided by Unity (Unity,2018).
-Unitys Scripting API pertaining to various API's (UnityEditor, UnityEngine, Unity) grouped by namespaces.
+Unity's Scripting API pertaining to various API's (UnityEditor, UnityEngine, Unity) grouped by namespaces.
 The central API being used for the development is the Unity Engine, enabling access to features that can support the development and formulation of scripts.

-Following the choice of API leads into the choice of the development enviroment, as the API is relative to the Unity engine it only makes sense to use Unity.
-The inconnectivity of the API and development enviroment was the main drive behind utilising both.In addition to Unitys intuitive interface, access to numerous turtorials and vast amount of tools and API's (free scripts) avaliable.
-Although Unity was not the only development enviroment taken into consideration with the Unreal engine,a complete suite of tools developed by Epic Games used primarily for the development of applications, also a possibility (Unreal Engine, 2004-2018).
-Though due to the Unreal Engines sophisticated interface that doesn’t facilitate ease of use, lack of turtorials, Unitys improved graphics and lighting system  brought about through Unitys 2018f update and own experience using Unity, was eventually decided upon.
+Following the choice of API, leads into the choice of the development enviroment, as the API is relative to the Unity engine it only makes sense to use Unity.
+The inconnectivity of the API and development enviroment was the main drive behind utilising both.
+In addition to Unitys intuitive interface, access to numerous turtorials and vast amount of tools and API's (free scripts) are avaliable.
+Although Unity was not the only development environment taken into consideration, with the Unreal Engine, a complete suite of tools developed by Epic Games used primarily for the development of applications, also a possibility (Unreal Engine, 2004-2018).
+Though due to the Unreal Engines sophisticated interface, that does not facilitate ease of use and lack of turtorials, Unitys improved graphics and lighting system,  brought about through Unitys 2018f update, and own experience using Unity, Unity was eventually decided upon.

 ### Implementation

-An iteration of the game was developed, as seen below.This prototype includes object collision, movement and a prototype camera.
+An iteration of the game was developed, as seen below.
+This prototype includes object collision, movement and a prototype camera.

 ![Alt text](https://github.com/matthewsides/Study-of-APIs/blob/master/PrismaTP.png?raw=true "Optional Title")

-In relation to Unitys Scripting API the camera system utilises quaternion values and euler angles to represent the rotation and return the orientation (rigidbody) of the camera clamping the view based on private predefined values.
+In relation to Unitys Scripting API, the camera system utilises quaternion values and euler angles to represent the rotation and return the orientation (rigidbody) of the camera clamping the view based on private predefined values.

 ![Alt text](https://github.com/matthewsides/Study-of-APIs/blob/master/CameraClampEX.png?raw=true "Optional Title")

-The access modifers also function in conjunction with Unitys software, meaning that all variables identified as Public can be accessed via the inspector, allowing the clamp angle, sensitivity, speed, etc. to be changed without the requirement of going into Visual studios.
+The access modifers also function in conjunction with Unity's software, meaning that all variables identified as Public can be accessed via the inspector, allowing the clamp angle, sensitivity, speed, etc. to be changed without the requirement of going into visual studios.

 <img src="https://github.com/matthewsides/Study-of-APIs/blob/master/PrismaIV.png" width="200" height="400">

-Further delving into the ideology behind the camera system, an empty game object is attached to the playerobject, this is used as reference for the camera in regards to what it should follow.The 'Transform target = CameraFollowObj.transform;' line sets the object to follow, whilst 'float step = CameraMoveSpeed * Time.deltaTime;' and 'transform.position = Vector3.MoveTowards(transform.position, target.position, step);' moves the camera to the game object that is set as the target.
+Further delving into the ideology behind the camera system, an empty game object is attached to the playerobject, this is used as reference for the camera in regards to what it should follow.
+The 'Transform target = CameraFollowObj.transform;' line sets the object to follow, whilst 'float step = CameraMoveSpeed * Time.deltaTime;' and 'transform.position = Vector3.MoveTowards(transform.position, target.position, step);' moves the camera to the game object that is set as the target.

-While the collision aspect of the camera applies an occolusion detection system that zooms the camera in upon camera obstruction to ensure that the player character is always in view.Another aspect or element that is set to be implemented is upon collision with an object the mesh shall turn invisible, this should eliminate object clipping and is a mechanic inspired by a feature in the batman game franchise.
+While the collision aspect of the camera applies an occolusion detection system that zooms the camera in upon camera obstruction to ensure that the player character is always in view.
+Another aspect or element that is set to be implemented is upon collision with an object the mesh shall turn invisible, this should eliminate object clipping and is a mechanic inspired by a feature in the batman game franchise.

 Unity also includes pre-set colliders and rigid bodys, which were applied in order to simulate physics and collision, ensuring that the player did not Phase through Objects.
 The collider itself includes its own pre-set classess and is under the Unity Engine API.
 Although in this aspect no code has currently been used for collision, opting to use Unitys in-built collision detection system as a placeholder until further development.

 ![Alt text](https://github.com/matthewsides/Study-of-APIs/blob/master/PrismaEV.png?raw=true "Optional Title")

-The animations and objects were rigged to humanoid and intergrated through using Unity's Animator, which is an inbuilt tool and apart of Unity's Engine API, calling the animator in Visual studios to return a value depending on whether a key has been pressed using a trigger (event) system.
+The animations and objects were rigged to humanoid and intergrated through using Unity's Animator, which is an inbuilt tool and apart of Unity's Engine API, calling the animator in visual studios to return a value depending on whether a key has been pressed using a trigger (event) system.

 ![Alt text](https://github.com/matthewsides/Study-of-APIs/blob/master/PrismaAC.png?raw=true "Optional Title")